LIVE ONLINE COURSE

 Build skills to confidently test hypotheses, work with qualitative data at-scale, and employ data storytelling.
 Be the leader in the room when it comes to making and presenting persuasive, data-based recommendations.

 Advance your career with expert insights into healthcare analytics.
-Maximize this powerful resource for enhancing healthcare delivery with tips and tricks from Jana's own dynamic career.
+Maximize this powerful resource for enhancing healthcare delivery with tips and tricks from Bob's own dynamic career.

 A number of factors are driving the increased role of advanced analytics in healthcare in the United States.
 You'll start your learning by contextualizing analytics within the current US healthcare system, understanding who the stakeholders are, and how organizations use data and analytics.

 Write a short response to the following questions: So far, how have you used Excel for data and analysis?
 Do you see a role for Excel in assessing a variety of data and analysis in healthcare?
 Why or why not?